jianmo-he/CarND-Traffic-Sign-Classifier-Project/JianmoHeTrafficSignClassifierWriteup.md

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

 To train the model, I used an AdamOptimizer as the previous LeNet project does.
 One of the tricky part is choosing the batch size and number of epochs.
 I tried with different numbers.
-I started with batch_size(10) and epochs(128).
-I was able to get relatively good accuracies.
-But when I tried to get better result, I tried batch_size(30) and epochs(128) but it seems like the accuracy was stable after some iterations.
-And I also tried with batch_size(300) and epochs(32).
-But it seems like the it never achieved the goal so I gave up on this pair.
+I started with batch_size(128) and epochs(30).
+I was able to get relatively good accuracies (>90%) but not good enough.
+But when I tried to get better result, I tried batch_size(128) and epochs(30) but it seems like the accuracy was stable after some iterations.
+So I thinkt increasing the epochs won't really work.

+Also, I know that smaller batch_size is better because it's more diverse.
+So I picked batch_size(32) and epochs(30) and the result is very good.

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.